 Use open-ended questions as this will cause them to provide a more thorough answer than 'yes' or 'no.'

-For example, if they express dislike in a design, ask them what they specifically don’t like about the design.
+For example, if they express dislike for a design, ask them what they specifically don't like about the design.

-By getting to the root of the problem as you poke for more details, you can then work on the solution.
+You can then work on the solution by getting to the root of the problem as you poke for more details.

-It’s essential to find a solution when working with a negative employee.
-Having a solution-based mindset keeps the team focused instead of spiraling into a black hole of negativity.
+It's essential to find a solution when working with a negative employee.
+Having a solution-based mindset keeps the team focused instead of spiralling into a black hole of negativity.

 With these three steps listed, your workplace should start feeling more upbeat in no time! 😄

 Now that you understand how to coach each difficult personality uniquely, you also understand the importance of regular coaching and feedback in your team members' work lives.